TerrifiedBug/homelab/portainer-stacks/homemedia/README.md

 - Automatic health monitoring of each service
 - Docker dashboard visibility of which services are healthy
-- No need for a separate VPN watchdog

 If the VPN connection drops, the healthchecks will fail, showing you which services are affected.

----

-## 🔄 Restart Policies

-The stack uses carefully chosen restart policies:

-- **Gluetun**: `restart: unless-stopped` - keeps trying to establish VPN connections
-- **VPN-dependent services**: `restart: on-failure` - restart only if they crash
-- **Jellyfin & Jellyseerr**: `restart: unless-stopped` - always keep these running

-This combination provides reliability while preventing restart loops when the VPN is down.

 ---